What is the UCI Cyclo-Cross World Cup?

 When are the Jingle Cross - Iowa City Telenet UCI World Cup races?

-The men’s and women’s Telenet UCI Cyclo-Cross World Cup in Iowa City will take place on the afternoon of Saturday, Sept.
-16. Exact time TBD and may depend on television schedules
+The men’s and women’s Telenet UCI Cyclo-Cross World Cup in Iowa City will take place on the weekend of September 28th-30th, 2018.
+Exact times of each race may depend on television schedules and will be posted as soon as possible.
+Please check our schedule page

-Is there an Iowa Hawkeye football game on the same day as the UCI World Cup in Iowa City?
+Is there an Iowa Hawkeye football game on the same weekend as the UCI World Cup in Iowa City?

-The Jingle Cross VIP experience is an exclusive opportunity to enjoy fine food and beverages at the UCI World Cup for one all inclusive price.
-The VIP Experience will include exclusive access to the best viewing locations for the start, finish, and the view atop Mt.
-Krumpit.
-We also serve a fully catered delicious gourmet spread with all beer and wine included in beautifully decorated international decor with sheltered accommodations to view all the drama as the race develops.
+The Shive-Hattery VIP experience is an exclusive opportunity to enjoy fine food and beverages at the UCI World Cup for one all inclusive price.
+The VIP Experience will include exclusive access to the best viewing locations for the World Cup, premier seating for the Jingle Cross Music festival a fully catered delicious gourmet lunch with all beer and wine included in beautifully decorated international decor with sheltered accommodations to view all the drama as the race develops.

-Can I get tickets as part of a package deal if I ride in the fondo or try a cyclo-cross race?
+Can I get tickets as part of a package deal if I ride in the gravel grinder or try a cyclo-cross race?

 Yes!
-World Cup General Admission is free for Jingle Cross gravel grinder, gran fondo, and cyclo-cross participants.
+World Cup General Admission is free for Jingle Cross gravel grinder and cyclo-cross participants and is included IF you register for the all races in your category..
 Additional admission tickets for non-racers can be purchased when you register.

 I want to try Cyclo-Cross.
 Can I race at the Jingle Cross?

 YES!!!
 We want you to try it, that's what we are all about.
 Racing categories start at Category 5 (beginner) and then count down all the way to the top amateur level of Category 1.
 The next level up from that is a Pro.
 Beginners are all automatically a category 5 athlete.
-We have races that are for EVERY level and the category 5 women's race is only beginner women.
-Category 5 races are very short, only 30 minutes and you just ride around until the clock is done.
+For example, the category 5 women's race is only beginner women.
+Races are short, only 25-40 minutes depending on race level and you just ride around until the clock is done.
 It's a ton of fun.
-If you can ride a bike for 30 minutes, you can do this event!

 Tell us more about how a cyclo-cross race works?